 Our research students cover 17 different subject and interdisciplinary pathways are highly qualified in a number of different fields, including economics, statistics, data gathering and analysis.
 Many have come from professional backgrounds themselves, and returned mid-career for further study.
 The feedback we have from both students and organisations participating in our placement schemes is very positive.
 Our placement scheme usually involves a student working either full- or part-time on a specific project or proposal – locally, nationally or occasionally, internationally.

 Placements or other forms of collaboration are straightforward to organise.
-If you think you might be interested in getting involved with the SWDTP please feel free to contact our Collaboration Facilitator Molly Conisbee, for a chat about how we might work together.
+If you think you might be interested in getting involved with the SWDTP please feel free to contact our Collaboration Facilitator the Collaboration Facilitator Conisbee, for a chat about how we might work together.

 The SWDTP can provide the following support for your organisation: